VoronDesign/VoronUsers/printer_mods/PurchenZuPoden/V0SKIRT_W_DISPLAY/README.md

 color_order: RGB
 ```

-- Use this schematic for the wiring
+- Use this schematic for the wiring:

 ![Display_wiring.png](Display_wiring.png)